Last week, while on a business trip in Vegas, I saw the musical Jersey Boys for the first time.

 Then the curse becomes a double curse.

-The gripe that parents have about foul language is never because they themselves have not heard it, it’s because they want their kids to enjoy something too.
+The gripe that parents have about foul language is never because they themselves haven’t heard it, it’s because they want their kids to enjoy something too.

 If they bring their kids…then what?

-Should Jersey Boys change the show and rewrite a G-rated version?
+Should Jersey Boys change the show and rewrite a G-rated version, at least for matinees perhaps?

 That’s a decision for the writers and investors.